bbauska/UC-Davis-JS-Basics/readme.md

   alt="Define variable array myImages." />
 </p>

-In this script tag, we're going to add an array, var myImages equals square brackets, and then each element goes inside quotes.
-It doesn't matter if they're single quotes or double-quotes.
-It doesn't really matter.
+In this script tag, we&apos;re going to add an array, var myImages equals square brackets, and then each element goes inside quotes.
+It doesn&apos;t matter if they&apos;re single quotes or double-quotes.
+It doesn&apos;t really matter.
 You can do it either way. image1.jpg, image2.jpg, image4.jpg and finally image5.jpg.
-There's our array, and that's going to go and get these images, and they're all in the same folder as the index.html.
-Next, we'll start working on how to actually capture the event of clicking the next button and then handling the swapping of the source attribute.
+There&apos;s our array, and that&apos;s going to go and get these images, and they&apos;re all in the same folder as the index.html.
+Next, we&apos;ll start working on how to actually capture the event of clicking the next button and then handling the swapping of the source attribute.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->